First cruise ship sets sail from German harbor since coronavirus lockdown | DW | 25.07.2020

 "It's basically a pragmatic solution where companies are trying to adapt processes to the new situation and get the business going again," Alexis Papathanassis, professor for Cruise Tourism Management, told German magazine Der Spiegel.

 "But now is not the time for a hasty reaction," he warned.
-"Such process changes, hygiene protocols and contingency plans have to be developed systematically and professionally, be transparent and be tested," he said, adding: "customers must not be used as test objects."
+"Such process changes, hygiene protocols and contingency plans have to be developed systematically and professionally, be transparent and be tested," he said, stressing that "customers must not be used as test objects."

 Also, the expert underlined, "a cruise that mainly consists of sea days and social distancing does not correspond to what I consider an attractive holiday experience."